progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--The status of the simplegit.rb file is interesting.
 It shows you that a couple of lines are staged and a couple are unstaged.
 You’ve partially staged this file.
 At this point, you can exit the interactive adding script and run `git commit` to commit the partially staged files.-->

 Der Status der simplegit.rb ist interessant.
-Er zeigt dir, dass ein paar Zeilen gestagd und ein paar ungestaged sind.
+Er zeigt Dir, dass ein paar Zeilen gestagd und ein paar ungestaged sind.
 Du hast diese Datei teilweise gestaged.
 An dieser Stelle kannst Du das interaktive add Skript verlassen und `git commit` ausführen, um die teilweise gestageden Dateien zu commiten.

 <!--Finally, you don’t need to be in interactive add mode to do the partial-file staging — you can start the same script by using `git add -p` or `git add -\-patch` on the command line.-->